Mondego/spacetime-crawler4py/README.md

 It is important to set the useragent appropriately to get the credit for hitting our cache.

-**THREADCOUNT**: This can be a configuration used to increase the number of parallel threads used.
-Do not change it if you have not implemented multi threading in the crawler.
-The crawler as it is, is deliberately not thread safe.

-**SAVE**: The file that is used to save crawler progress.
-If you want to restart the crawler from the seed url, you can simply delete this file.

 **HOST**: This is the host name of our caching server.
 Please set it as per spec.

 **PORT**: THis is the port number of our caching server.
 Please set it as per spec.